After that May 1973 letter, there’s a big gap before the next dated letters, in November 1973.

 - Peter quit his job.

 - We may have temporarily moved to our family friend Donna’s house in Woodacre, in Marin County, a bit north of San Francisco.
-I have no record of this address, but I know that we lived there for a bit, and I feel like this is the only time it could have been—the rest of the sequence of moves is fairly well documented, and I think this is the only six-month gap between letters.
+I have no record of this address, but I know that we lived there for a bit, and I feel like this is the only time it could have been—the rest of the sequence of moves is fairly well documented, and I think this is the only six-month gap between letters that could have included an extra move.
 I don’t know why we lived there, nor for how long, nor why we left.

 - We moved to Santa Rosa, a little further north of San Francisco.
 (Link is to now-updated map of places we lived.
 This is the tenth place I had lived in the five and a half years since I was born, assuming that the Woodacre note above is correct.)